Reichsverweser: Finland

 Finland belonged to the Russian Empire as a Grand Duchy from 1809 to 1917.
 After the abdication of Tsar Nicholas II in March 1917, the Finnish parliament in December 1917 declared the country independent without having decided on the final form of government.
 The chief minister Pehr Evind Svinhufvud acted as provisional head of state.
 After the German-Russian Treaty of Brest-Litovsk that ended Russia's participation in World War I, Finland briefly came under the influence of the German Empire in 1918.
-It led to the proclamation of the Kingdom of Finland in May 1918, for which Svinhufvud assumed the function of regent (Finnish: valtionhoitaja) until a monarch yet to be chosen took office.
+It led to the proclamation of the Kingdom of Finland in May 1918, for which Svinhufvud assumed the function of regent (Finnish: valtionhoitaja; Swedish: riksföreståndare) until a monarch yet to be chosen took office.
 In October 1918 the Finnish parliament elected the German prince Frederick Charles of Hesse as king.
 He initially accepted but never took office due to Germany's defeat in World War I and the subsequent German Revolution of 1918–1919.
 In December 1918 he formally renounced the crown.

 At the same time, the former regent Svinhufvud resigned and was replaced by the commander-in-chief of the Finnish army, General Carl Gustaf Emil Mannerheim.
 While Svinhufvud had primarily needed to cooperate with the Germans to secure Finland's independence, Mannerheim was concerned with the international recognition of Finland by the victorious powers of the Entente as a sovereign state.
-Since the outcome of the war had made the retention of a monarchical form of government obsolete, Finland was proclaimed a republic in July 1919, and Mannerheim as regent was replaced by an elected president.
+Since the outcome of the war had made the retention of a monarchical form of government obsolete, Finland was proclaimed a republic in July 1919, and Mannerheim as regent was replaced by Kaarlo Juho Ståhlberg as president.